JOHN 15

 Now ye are clean through the word which I have spoken unto you.

 Now ye are clean through the word which I have spoken unto you- as they had responded to the sum total of what He had taught them during His years of ministry, the apostles had been cleansed.
 Gradually their misunderstanding about His person had been removed, and replaced with the truth.
 All those Jewish notions which were not conducive to Christian fruitfulness had been dealt with, at least in principle.
 He had told them they were clean in chapter 13, and now He repeats the truth in a slightly different context.
 There it was the defilement of the world they had been freed from as He had introduced them to His righteous kingdom and its principles.
-Here it is the effect the world has on the believer in distracting him from fruit-bearing by the advancement of self, as represented by the leafy foliage on the vine which contributed nothing.
+Here the subject is the effect the world has on the believer in distracting him from fruit-bearing by the advancement of self, as represented by the leafy foliage on the vine which contributed nothing, being just a vain show.
 In chapter 13 the word of Christ was represented by the water, here it is represented by the vine-dresser’s pruning knife.

 How necessary is it, therefore, as those who claim to be branches in the vine, to expose our souls constantly to the truth of the Scriptures, which is where His word to us is found nowadays.
 The word He had spoken to the apostles in now contained in the completed New Testament, for the Spirit has led the writers into all the truth.

-(c) Verses 4-6
+(d) Verses 4-6

 The vine and the abiding of the branches